neosaurrrus/blog-entries/63_tdd.md

-# Don't Be Afraid of Snapshots and Mocking Form Submissions,  in React Testing
+# Don't Be Afraid of ...
+Snapshot Testing and Mocking Forms and Props

 From our last post, we got introduced to React Testing via React Testing Library.
 For the sake of keeping things short and sweet we left out a few extra things to talk about.
 For that reason this post will be quite a mixture of things.
 In this post we will look at:

 - Snapshot Testing
 - Mocking a Form submission
-- Checking the Input Values Submitted
+- Testing Specific Input Values

 ## Snapshot Testing.